Download an Adobe Acrobat pdf version

 Central Offices Supporting Extramural Sponsored Programs

-Georgia Tech provides the PI with resources to support sponsored project management from the Offices of Sponsored Programs (OSP) and Grants and Contracts Accounting (OGCA)
+Georgia Tech provides the PI with resources to support sponsored award management from the Offices of Sponsored Programs (OSP) and Grants and Contracts Accounting (G&C).

-• General monitoring of active contracts and grants to support and augment PI project-level monitoring activities, including modification of existing agreements where necessary
+- General monitoring of active contracts and grants to support and augment PI award-level monitoring activities, including modification of existing agreements where necessary

-OGCA, a unit of Financial Services, provides fiscal and administrative support to the Institute’s sponsored projects, including meeting billing and financial reporting requirements.
+- G&C, a unit within the Division of Finance & Planning, provides fiscal and administrative support to the Institute’s sponsored awards, including meeting billing and financial reporting requirements.
 This office also conducts special studies relating to indirect costs, fringe benefits, and cost centers, as well as audit liaison related to external audits.
-The OGCA is responsible for ensuring that the Institute's payroll reporting system complies with the UR.
-OGCA provides PIs and Research Administrators assistance in the interpretation and implementation of regulations, policies, and procedures related to sponsored programs accounting and financial reporting.
+G&C is responsible for ensuring that the Institute's payroll reporting system complies with the requirements of 2CFR200.
+G&C provides PIs and Research Administrators assistance in the interpretation and implementation of regulations, policies, and procedures related to sponsored programs accounting and financial reporting.

-OGCA also performs general post-award monitoring activities designed to support and augment project-level monitoring activities performed by PIs.
-These activities include the reporting of budget variances, sponsored project exceptions (including project cost overruns and/or post-term charges), cost-sharing commitment and status reports, and various other compliance and confirmation reviews.
-For additional information regarding these activities, please contact OGCA at gc.ask@business.gatech.edu.
+G&C also performs general post-award monitoring activities designed to support and augment award-level monitoring activities performed by PIs.
+These activities include the reporting of budget variances, sponsored award exceptions (including award cost overruns and/or post-term charges), cost-sharing commitment and status reports, and various other compliance and confirmation reviews.
+For additional information regarding these activities, please contact G&C at contact.grants@business.gatech.edu.

 Other key support offices include: